Iloilo Sports Complex

-Iloilo Sports Complex, also known as the Iloilo Sports Center is a multi-use sports complex in La Paz, Iloilo City, Philippines and is the venue of athletic events in Iloilo province and Western Visayas and occasionally hosts large gatherings such as concerts.
-Its main stadium, the Main Stadium, has a seating capacity of 7,000.
+The Iloilo Sports Complex, also known as the Iloilo Sports Center, is a multi-use sports complex in La Paz, Iloilo City, Philippines.
+It is the venue of athletic events in Iloilo province and Western Visayas.
+It occasionally hosts large gatherings, such as concerts.
+Its main stadium has a seating capacity of 7,000.

-Iloilo Sports Complex includes an Olympic-size swimming pool, an oval running track, a football field, two volleyball courts, two basketball courts, two tennis courts and four badminton courts.
+Iloilo Sports Complex includes an Olympic-size swimming pool, an oval running track, a football field, two volleyball, and four badminton courts and a court each for basketball and tennis.
 An indoor gymnasium is located 200 meters away from the main site.

 The athletics track underwent repair in 2014 which costed ₱100 thousand though it had to be rehabilitated again due to the number of sporting events hosted by the venue.
-The sports venue had to be closed in October 2015 for renovation works.
+The sports venue was closed in October 2015 for renovation.
 The ₱18 million rehabilitation was completed in December 2015.
 The athletics track was rubberized and had its lanes painted.
-The football field also had its grass switched to another type of Bermuda grass.
+The football field also switched to another type of Bermuda grass.

 It hosts the home matches of Iloilo F.A. football team.
 In February 2018, Kaya Futbol Club adopted the Iloilo Sports Complex as their home venue.
-Liga Futbol Inc., the organization that manages the Philippines Football League approved the usage of the field for league matches by Kaya on April 20, 2018.
-The club is set to play their first home league match against Global Cebu on May 2.
+Liga Futbol Inc., the organization that manages the Philippines Football League, approved the usage of the field for Kaya's league matches on April 20, 2018.